RobinQuanNguyen/Babershop-App/README.md

 # Babershop-App
-This is an app that I completed in the Basics of database systems course.
+This is an app that I completed in the Basics of database systems course using Python and Postgresql.

+Users can login into the app with the their username and passwords.
+Or they can register for new account in the login section, their information will be saved in the database.

 The app uses a simple interface, connecting to the database for comparison every time a customer wants to check if that barber is available at that hour.